Cairns Only Bespoke Small Ship Cruise Tour Company on the Great Barrier Reef in Australia

 Each one and expert in their field of knowledge on flora and fauna, landscapes, corals and marine life and Aboriginal, Torres Strait Islander indigenous culture, they will ensure your Great Barrier Reef cruise experience is as rich and rewarding as possible

-Brand New Luxury Cruise Ship Launch October 2020
+Brand New Luxury Cruise Ship Launched In Cairns

-New in 2020, a new era of reef exploration will begin with the introduction of our brand new yacht-like expedition cruise ship to the reef commencing immersive 7-day voyages to the remote and untouched Northern reef precinct.
+Launched in 2020, a new era of reef exploration began with the introduction of the brand new yacht-like expedition cruise ship to the reef commencing immersive 7-day voyages to the remote and untouched Northern Great Barrier Reef precinct with departures from Cairns.

-Operating from October we will take a maximum of 72 guests to explore the hidden corners, uninhabited sand cays, small islands and pristine reef systems.
+This luxury new expedition style cruise ship will accommodate a maximum of 72 guests to explore the hidden corners, uninhabited sand cays, small islands and pristine reef systems of the World Heritage Listed Great Barrier Reef.

 Journey beyond the known and to the outer edge of the Great Barrier Reef to discover abundant marine life, ancient cultures, seabirds and solitude.